omondii/alx-low_level_programming/0x15-file_io/README.md

 create files using creat()
 opening files using the fopen() function
-Reading and writing data into files opened files must be closed
+Reading and writing data into files opened files must be close